Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 The pipeline above is created for the project video.
 The harder challenge video is not required for project submission, but nevertheless provides an interesting insight into the limitations and strengths of the pipeline.
 The images below are from the harder challenge video.

+The pipeline struggles to provide a good result with the harder challenge video.
+The tight road bends suggested that a very wide ROI is required for the perspective transform.

 The gradient binary images are not affected by the shadows and excellently detect both lanes.
 The trees, however, are clearly a problem.

 ![alt text][image13]

-The H channel detects the left lane and S channel the left lane.
+The H channel detects the left lane and S channel the right lane.
 THe L channel thresholds can also be changed to detect the right lane, but this adds no value.
+The combination, dominated by the S channel, fully detects the right lane and partially the left lane (not the shadowed portion).

 ![alt text][image14]